Best Neighborhoods in Mazatlan for Expats (2026)

 First-timers: Start in the Golden Zone or Cerritos - more English-friendly services make the transition easier.
 After a few months, many expats move to Centro once they've found their footing.

-Long-term expats: Centro Histórico offers the best lifestyle value — lower cost, more authentic life, and genuinely better restaurants.
+Long-term expats: Centro Histórico offers the best lifestyle value - lower cost, more authentic life, and better restaurants.
+Los Pinos is the move if you want Centro proximity at lower rent, and Lomas de Mazatlán if you want ocean views on a budget.

-Families: Cerritos, for the newer construction, security, and school proximity.
+Families: Cerritos or Marina Mazatlán, for newer construction, security, and school proximity.

 Ready to tour specific properties in any of these neighborhoods?
 Our local agents live in Mazatlan and can walk you through each area in person or via video call.